-The Nursing Home (Designated Centre) Fire Safety Procedures Course is a highly interactive fire safety awareness training course designed for staff working within a Residential Care setting.
-This fire safety training course will provide learners with the knowledge on the procedures to be followed in a Nursing Home in the event of an outbreak of fire, including the use of evacuation aids such as Ski Evacuation Sheets and Ski Pads, the course also trains staff on the safe use of portable fire extinguishers.
+The Nursing Home Fire Safety Procedures Course will provide learners with the knowledge on the procedures to be followed in a Nursing Home in the event of an outbreak of fire, including the use of evacuation aids such as Ski Evacuation Sheets and Ski Pads The course also trains staff on the safe use of portable fire extinguishers.
 The training is delivered in line with the requirements of a Fire Safety Thematic Inspection process.

 A Fire Safety Thematic Inspection is used when we want to examine the teaching of fire safety procedures or issues in a given environment.

 Under Section 19 of the Safety, Health and Welfare at Work Act 2005, every employer shall identify hazards, assess risks and have a written risk assessment, including any unusual or other risks.
 A training programme must be delivered that as far as reasonably practicable the risks identified in a risk assessment are either eliminated or reduced to an acceptable level.